-You must register a product with Amazon DevPay The product can cover a single AMI that you want to sell or multiple AMIs (only if you want to sell them all at the same price).
+You must register a product with Amazon DevPay.
+The product can cover a single AMI that you want to sell or multiple AMIs.
 During registration, you provide product information such as pricing, and you receive information you need to sell your product.